dashpay/docs/docs/user/masternodes/setup-evonode.rst

 configuration to the blockchain so the high-performance masternode can be included in the deterministic list.

-A high-performance masternode can be registered from the official Dash Core wallet.
+An Evolution masternode (or EvoNode) can be registered from the official Dash Core wallet.
 This guide will describe the steps.

 ..